doums/coBra/README.md

 A simple [vim](https://www.vim.org/) plugin that forces brackets and quotes to be smart.

+## Status update

+Hi, I will no longer continue to maintain this plugin as I moved to [nvim](https://neovim.io/) plus now I write my plugins in Lua.
+(Actually, I had planned to rewrite it completely in lua and using Treesitter requests, we'll see.)

 ### install

 If you use a plugin manager, follow the traditional way.